Atsutakemura/SimpleWars/README.md

 A commercial real-time strategy game project, that uses BabylonJS to run on WebGL.
 The project is open for community advices and contributions!

+# Flag System
+All Flags are listed in config/Types.js

 # Faction System
 Party, Ruler